 The Company's senior executives are the Managing Director and the Chief Financial Officer (who is also an Executive Director).
-The Company was listed on the ASX in March 2016.
-The Board intends to formalise a process for the performance evaluation of its senior executives and will undertake a performance evaluation during 2017.
+The Board intends to formalise a process for the performance evaluation of its senior executives and will undertake a performance evaluation during 2019.